-For 2020 Key Management Personnel, other than the Managing Director, can earn up to 30% of their Total Fixed Remuneration under the STI Plan whilst the Managing Director can earn up to 50% of his TFR.
-Other Managers of the Group can earn up to 15-22.5% of their TFR under the Plan.
+For 2021 Key Management Personnel, other than the Managing Director, can earn up to 35% of Total Fixed Remuneration (TFR) under the STI Plan whilst the Managing Director can earn up to 50% of TFR.
+Other Managers of the Group can earn up to 15-27.5% of TFR under the Plan.

-The annual performance targets are based on ambitious goals with a mix of both Company performance and project specific targets.
+The annual performance targets are based on challenging goals with a mix of both Company performance and project specific targets.

-The Group's key STI performance measures for the year ending 31 December 2020 are summarised below.
+The Group's key STI performance measures for the year ending 31 December 2021 are summarised below.

-- Effective management of environmental conditions, safety performance and community and land owner engagement in Brazil. - Achievement of defined targets for the Jaguar Project with respect to exploration activity performance, Mineral Resource definition and new target definition. - Achievement of a number of key deliverables in relation to the licensing, feasibility study and other development activities of the Jaguar Nickel Project - Achievement of value adding outcome for fully licensed Jambreiro Iron Ore project - Market capitalisation growth targets.
+- Effective management of environmental conditions and safety performance. - Community and land owner engagement in Brazil. - Achievement of defined targets for the Jaguar Project with respect to exploration activity performance, Mineral Resource definition and new target definition. - Achievement of a number of key deliverables in relation to the licensing, feasibility study and other development activities of the Jaguar Nickel Project. - Achievement of value adding outcome for the Jambreiro Iron Ore project. - Market capitalisation growth targets.

-For details of STI incentives awarded during the year refer to Section 16.10.5.
+Details of STI incentives awarded during the year are detailed in Section 16.6.4.

-16.5 Long Term Incentives - Options
+16.2.3 Long Term Incentives

 LTIs may be granted from time to time to reward performance in the realisation of strategic outcomes and long-term growth in shareholder wealth.
 Options or performance rights may be utilised to deliver long term incentive awards.
 The Board has discretion to grant options or performance rights for no consideration.
 Options or performance rights do not carry voting or dividend entitlements.
-Information on share options granted during the year is set out in Section 16.9.
+Information on share options granted during the year is set out in Section 16.6